Natja-baobao/image_processing/readme.txt

-I first just begin learning opencv.
+I just begin learning opencv.
 This repo is for recording.